Where to go in the South End

 Since 1947, this unassuming South End spot has been the premier showcase for Boston jazz talent, including plenty of students from Berklee, the Boston Conservatory and the New England Conservatory of Music.
 The crowd is a colorblind mix that usually includes multiple generations of music enthusiasts.
 The drinks are strong and reasonably priced.
 Nightly live music includes sets of blues, jazz, and/or funk.
 No matter the day of the week, it's invariably jazzy, often inventive and always without a cover charge.

 As the city’s premier artistic hub, the 450 Harrison building is a veritable hive of artistic activity in the back of the South End.
 Many artists open their doors a few times a month for open studios events where they greet locals and visitors.
 First Fridays is the flagship event; held each month, more than 200 artists, galleries, shops and showrooms welcome everyone from art aficionados to afterwork activity-seekers for an evening of art, wine, and mingling.

-A wall of record sleeves, graffiti-covered restrooms and a low budget, laid-back feel make this place a favorite with locals, passing bike messengers and people from all over town who appreciate a cheap drink or two.
-Friendly bartenders and the Cartoon Network on the TV add to the kind of jolly atmosphere that can only be found at a place that keeps a fake Christmas tree on the bar all year long.
+A wall of record sleeves, graffiti-covered restrooms and a low budget, laid-back feel make this place a favorite with locals, passing bike messengers, and people from all over town who appreciate a cheap drink or two.
+Friendly bartenders and an eclectic vibe add to the kind of atmosphere that can only be found at a place that keeps a fake Christmas tree on the bar all year long.
 The Delux, in all its kitschy glory, is a hidden treasure.

 Opened by a mother-daughter duo, this South End boutique is the perfect place for ladies of all ages to try on girly wares from hard-to-find designers, with an emphasis on proprietor favorite Lauren Moffatt.
 Tucked away just off the main drag of Tremont Street, the shop’s rustic, whimsical decor is positively enthralling.